OwnageTechGeek/docker-bungeecord-1/README.md

-## Minecraft server SPIGIT on Ubuntu 14.04 with openjava 1.8
+## Bungeecord server on Ubuntu 14.04 with openjava 1.8

-This docker image builds and runs the spigot version of minecraft.
+This docker image builds and runs the bungeecord.

-If the spigot.jar is not found in the minecraft directory the system pulls down BuildTool and build a new spigot.jar from the latest released minecraft.jar

-## Why not a precompiled version of spigot included

-Due to leagal reasons you can build it but not redistribute the finished jar.

 ## Starting the container

 To run the lastest stable version of this docker image run

-	docker run -ti -p 25565:25565 -e EULA=true nimmis/spigot
+	docker run -ti -p 25565:25565 -e EULA=true rehf27/bungeecord

 the parameter